The Illinois Film Tax Credit

 More information can be found at the Illinois Film Office’s website, or by contacting them via email: film@illinois.gov

-Source: Illinois Film Office
+Sources: SB 1911 and the Illinois Film Office

 Contact Us